analogdevicesinc/testbenches/docs/testbenches/ip_based/i3c_controller/index.rst

   - Offload operation (SDI data is streamed to the DMA).
   - In-band interrupt (IBI)

-* Stops the watchdog

-Due to the lack of a I3C Controller VIP, the monitoring and mocking and generate by the `test_program.sv` itself.
+Due to the lack of an I3C Controller VIP, the bus functions are implemented in the ``test_program.sv``.

 Building the test bench
 -------------------------------------------------------------------------------